DinMo

 • CRM suites

-This graph represents different categories of CDP (Traditional, Composable, Hybrid, CDI, Martech suites) and compares them on 2 main axes: if it's marketing oriented or not and if it's a standalone solution or not.
+Categories of CDP (Traditional, Composable, Hybrid, CDI, Martech suites) compared on 2 axes: marketing-oriented and standalone solution.

 Categories of CDP